No One Said You Have to Give Up Chocolate

 Polyphenols make up a group of micronutrients that are found in a number of foods, including green tea, red wine, cruciferous vegetables, green leafy vegetables, sour fruits, spices, and fresh herbs.
 Studies show that polyphenols safeguard against degenerative diseases like cancer and heart disease.8 These polyphenols protect the body against cancer and oxidative stress.
 The polyphenols in chocolate may even buffer the stress of intestinal inflammation.9

-One more thing: Chocolate is also high in a compound called oxalates, found in other foods like spinach, parsley, broccoli, almonds, blackberries, and blueberries.
-While this doesn't mean you have to give up these foods completely, it's important to understand what oxalates are and how they can affect your body.
+One more thing: Chocolate is also high in a compound called oxalates, found in other foods like spinach, parsley, almonds, avocados, and raspberries.
+While this doesn’t mean you have to give up these foods completely, it’s important to understand what oxalates are and how they can affect your body.
 At Body Ecology, we like to say that we count oxalates, not calories.
 Oxalates found in food (and also produced as a waste product by the body and excreted through urine) can accumulate to form crystals.
 This crystal buildup can result in joint pain and kidney stones — and may even affect the health of the brain.

 Because of the potential danger posed by oxalates, it’s critical to practice two Body Ecology Principles whenever you enjoy chocolate (preferably, the healthy chocolate that we recommend below).
 The Principle of Step-by-Step tells us to go slowly and see how the body responds when eating a food that may cause problems, like high-oxalate chocolate.
 The Principle of Uniqueness also tells us that every single one of us is totally different, and every food can be different, too.
 As a catchall, strengthening your gut with a daily probiotic is one of the most efficient ways to temper oxalate buildup as you watch your oxalate intake.